-The State Legislature should consider pursuing legislation to unify state-defined eligibility requirements across all low-income utility assistance programs under the CPUC's regulatory authority.
+• The State Legislature should consider pursuing legislation to unify state-defined eligibility requirements across all low-income utility assistance programs under the CPUC's regulatory authority.

-Enrollment Practices and Systems
+Enrollment Practices and SystemsStreamlined Enrollment and Data Sharing

-- The CPUC should consider establishing a legal and technology framework to facilitate the crosssystem sharing of energy, water, and telecommunication customer data between utility administrators to streamline enrollment, and improve program marketing and outreach and program evaluation. - The CPUC should undertake efforts to evaluate the feasibility for expanding the Concurrent Application System (CAS) platform (developed pursuant to SB 1208 section II) to the full suite of low-income utility assistance programs under the CPUC's regulatory authority. - The CPUC should consider establishing categorical eligibility across all programs under the purview of SB 1208, in accordance with applicable federal rules and guidelines.
+• The CPUC should consider establishing a legal and technology framework to facilitate the crosssystem sharing of energy, water, and telecommunication customer data between utility administrators to streamline enrollment, and improve program marketing and outreach and program evaluation.

-- Leverage the Universal Application System (UAS) Working Group's recommendations to inform the development of a technology and data sharing roadmap to guide the implementation of a singleapplication system for CPUC energy, water, and telecommunications programs and leverage the Statewide Verification Hub to advance the functionality of the CAS to provide expedited eligibility verification. - The CPUC should establish a data sharing agreement with CDSS to leverage the use of nonpersonal identifiable information from CalSAWS to perform robust analysis of program participation rates of ESA, CARE, FERA, and Lifeline programs and identify underserved geographic areas where co-marketing and program coordination efforts can target.
+- The CPUC should undertake efforts to evaluate the feasibility for expanding the Concurrent Application System (CAS) platform (developed pursuant to SB 1208 section 2^H) to the full suite of low-income utility assistance programs under the CPUC's regulatory authority. - The CPUC should consider establishing categorical eligibility across all programs under the purview of SB 1208, in accordance with applicable federal rules and guidelines. - Leverage the Universal Application System (UAS) Working Group's recommendations to inform the development of a technology and data sharing roadmap to guide the implementation of a singleapplication system for CPUC energy, water, and telecommunications programs and leverage the Statewide Verification Hub to advance the functionality of the CAS to provide expedited eligibility verification. - The CPUC should establish a data sharing agreement with California Department of Social Services CDSS-to leverage the use of non-personal identifiable information from California Statewide Automate Welfare System (CalSAWS) to perform robust analysis of program participation rates of ESA, CARE, FERA, and Lifelinethe CPUC income-qualified programs and identify underserved geographic areas where co-marketing and program coordination efforts can target.

-- The State Legislature should consider pursuing legislation to: - O Direct the CPUC to evaluate how CalSAWS can potentially be utilized to provide a one-stop user experience that integrates application enrollment for CPUC and CHHS programs. - o Direct the CPUC to evaluate and identify a means for utilizing tax filing records maintained by the California Franchise Tax Board to verify the income eligibility of customers applying for CPUC-regulated low-income energy assistance program. - Where CPUC efforts in developing the CAS platform1 doesn't already implement recommendations from the UAS Working Group, LIOB supports the UAS Working Group's recommendations report.
+- The State Legislature should consider pursuing legislation to: - Direct the CPUC to evaluate how CalSAWS can potentially be utilized to provide a one-stop user experience that integrates application enrollment for CPUC and California Health and Human Services (CHHS) programs. - Direct the CPUC to evaluate and identify a means for utilizing tax filing records maintained by the California Franchise Tax Board to verify the income eligibility of customers applying for CPUC-regulated low-income energy assistance program. - Where CPUC efforts in developing the CAS platform1 doesn't already implement recommendations from the UAS Working Group, LIOB supports the UAS Working Group's recommendations report.